Note: This essay is a tribute

 species to wind up in different places.
 They called this hypothetical

 Of course, there was never any such place.
-Better understanding
+Better

-distributions made it both unnecessary and impossible.
+and their distributions made it both unnecessary and impossible.

 However, before any of that happened, the mystics got

 ahold of it.
 Theosophists, Prophets, and Occultists all decided

 that Atlantis was nice, but it was sort of old hat.
 Lemuria, shortened

 to Mu was a blank slate that they could inscribe their fantasies on.

-There was
+on geography.
 The result was some hair raising lunatic stuff.

 Well, none of that here, okay.
 We ain’t going there.